dcgerard/ld_simulations/README.md

 Uitdewilligen, Anne-Marie A. AND D’hoop, Jan G. A. M. L. AND Wolters.
 2013.
-“A Next-Generation Sequencing Method for Genotyping-by-Sequencing of Highly Heterozygous Autotetraploid Potato.” *PLOS ONE* 8 (5).
-Public Library of Science: 1–14.
+“A Next-Generation Sequencing Method for Genotyping-by-Sequencing of Highly Heterozygous Autotetraploid Potato.” *PLOS ONE* 8 (5): 1–14.
 <https://doi.org/10.1371/journal.pone.0062355>.

 </div>